 iPhone 2018 release date: September 2018

 The new iPhone for 2018 will almost certainly be announced in September 2018.
-Apple announces all its flagship iPhones in September and there is no reason to suggest that will change.
+Apple announces all its flagship iPhones in September and there is no reason to suggest that will change this pattern.

 September 2017 saw Apple announce the iPhone 8, 8 Plus and X. The big follow up will be scheduled for exactly 12 months later.